conartist6/twople/README.md

 ## API

 `function entry(key, value)`
-The result of this function is a twople entry.
-You can access its members just as you would an array entry, e.g. `entry('zero', 'one')[1]` will return `'one'`.
-It has length `2`, and it is iterable.
+The result of this function is an entry: `[key, value]`.
 This function is the default export of the library, even when used in node.

-`function entryIterable(iterable, reuseEntry = true)`
-This function should be passed an iterable of entries, which may be either array entries or twople entries.
-The result of this function is an iterable of twople entries.
-If reuseEntry is true, entryIterable will wrap every array entry it encounters in the same tuple entry.
-This is more efficient because internally the `Map` consturctor will make copies of entries anyway, and functions like `map` only need one at a time.

-The result of entryIterable is an entry iterable as defined by [structure-ish](https://github.com/conartist6/structure-ish#structure-ish)
+`function entryIterable(iterable)`
+This function is a passthrough.
+It should be passed an iterable of entries and it will emit those same entries.
+It will throw an error if any or the items in the iterable is not an Array of size two. `isEntryIterable(entryIterable(iterable))` returns true.

 `function isEntryIterable(iterable)`
-This function returns true if iterable was generated using `entryIterable()`
+Returns true if every item in the iterable can safely be expected to be an entry.
+This function is actually a re-export from [structure-ish](https://github.com/conartist6/structure-ish#structure-ish), and is capable of detecting more types of entry iterables (Maps, for example) than just those created by the `entryIterable` function.